 And with over six million active job listings on the site, there is undeniable proof that LinkedIn’s claim of being the world’s largest professional network is not without merit.

 As stated in the company’s mission statement, “When you join LinkedIn, you get access to people, jobs, news, updates, and insights that help you be great at what you do.”
 This, too, is not an embellishment.
 LinkedIn has created an invaluable opportunity for businesses and jobseekers to interact, which is why you want to look your best on the site.

 - A professional headshot for your profile picture.
 In the shot, look your best and wear attire that you would wear to a first interview.

 - Getting endorsements from past co-workers and colleagues is the best way to validate your skills.

 - Include detailed information in your bio, including past duties and successes with all companies you list on your work history.

 Seeking employment can become a full-time job in itself.
 Sometimes it is wise to let others help in sprucing your online image so that you can focus your time on finding the best job opportunities.
-InternetReputation.com offers online reputation management services that will handle the online presentation aspect and give you the backing you need to land that big interview.
+InternetReputation.com offers online reputation management services for jobseekers that will handle the online presentation aspect and give you the backing you need to land that big interview.